 You will need to reverse the entry in your accounting books.
 When you initially make a cash sale, you need to debit the cash account and credit the inventory.
 But when you discover you’ve accepted a counterfeit bill, you need to reverse the entries.

 Your business initially has $500 in cash.
 After the loss of money, your cash account decreases to $100.
 Take a look at your initial journal entry.

-To adjust your books for counterfeit money, you need to debit your bad debts expense account.
+You need to debit your bad debts expense account to adjust your books for counterfeit money.
 This will reverse the entry.
 Since the sale was $50 and you gave $50 in change to the customer, you need to debit and credit $100 to both accounts.

 If you have small business insurance that protects you from fraud, your policy will cover a certain amount of your losses.
 Consider purchasing commercial crime insurance that protects you from losses of hundreds or thousands of dollars.

-Patriot’s online accounting software is made for the non-accountant.
+Patriot’s online accounting software is made for small business owners and their accountants.
 With our software, you can effortlessly update your accounting books when you receive payments.